-Coursework at The Art of Education University requires graduate-level reading, writing, and assignment submission.
+The Art of Education University coursework requires graduate-level reading, writing, and assignment submission.
 When registering for courses, students should consider these guidelines to ensure they can uphold the course requirements and institutional policies.

 - Courses are weighted using semester credit hours. - Course workload calculations are determined using the Carnegie unit.
-The expected student workload is 45 hours per semester credit. - A student enrolled in six or more semester credit hours at The Art of Education University in a 16-week timeframe is considered full-time. - During the Fall and Spring term, four semester hours is considered a regular course load. - During the Summer term, six semester hours is considered a regular course load.
+The expected student workload is 45 hours per semester credit. - A student enrolled in six or more semester credit hours at The Art of Education University in a 16-week timeframe is considered full-time. - Four semester hours are considered a regular course load during the Fall and Spring trimesters. - Six semester hours is considered a regular course load during the Summer trimester.

-4.06 Course Overload Appeals
+4.06 Course Overload Request